FRRouting/frr/doc/user/vnc.rst

    next hop corresponding to one of the N NVEs currently associated with the nve-group.

-.. index:: export bgp|zebra ipv4|ipv6 prefix-list LIST-NAME
+Some commands have a special meaning under certain export modes.

-.. clicmd:: export bgp|zebra ipv4|ipv6 prefix-list LIST-NAME
+:clicmd:`export bgp|zebra ipv4|ipv6 prefix-list LIST-NAME`
    When export mode is `ce` or `registering-nve`, specifies that the named prefix-list should be applied to routes being exported to bgp or zebra.
    Prefix-lists for ipv4 and ipv6 are independent of each other.

-.. index:: export bgp|zebra no ipv4|ipv6 prefix-list
-.. clicmd:: export bgp|zebra no ipv4|ipv6 prefix-list
+:clicmd:`export bgp|zebra no ipv4|ipv6 prefix-list`
    When export mode is `ce` or `registering-nve`, specifies that no prefix-list should be applied to routes being exported to bgp or zebra.

-.. index:: export bgp|zebra route-map MAP-NAME
-.. clicmd:: export bgp|zebra route-map MAP-NAME
+:clicmd:`export bgp|zebra route-map MAP-NAME`
    When export mode is `ce` or `registering-nve`, specifies that the named route-map should be applied to routes being exported to bgp or zebra.

-.. index:: export bgp|zebra no route-map
-.. clicmd:: export bgp|zebra no route-map
+:clicmd:`export bgp|zebra no route-map`
    When export mode is `ce` or `registering-nve`, specifies that no route-map should be applied to routes being exported to bgp or zebra.